davjo664/moviedb/README.md

 * Docker

 ### Run this inside the project folder
+For deployment:
 docker-compose up

+For development:
+docker-compose -f docker-compose.test.yml up

 ### Access the app
 See the app on localhost:8083